 Vacation Home Rentals (VHRs) are enforced by the South Lake Tahoe Police Department's Vacation Home Rental Code Enforcement Team.

-To make a complaint or report a disturbance, please contact 530 542-7474 at the time of the disturbance and an officer will be dispatched in response.
-The hotline is available 24/7.
+To make a complaint or report a disturbance, please contact 530 542-6100 at the time of the disturbance and an officer will be dispatched in response.
+Enforcement is available 24/7.
 In a non-emergency situation, such as a noise or trash complaint, we ask that you call this number instead of calling 911.
 We invite your calls, and ask that you provide the address of the property in question.
 Caller details will NEVER be disclosed to others.
 Please do not call anonymously as staff may need to follow up with you and could delay the enforcement response.

 To see all complaints, CSO or PD response, use the following link:

 (open the link and click on the address to see the report card for that item)

 *This list does NOT include COVID complaints.
 They are being handled with all COVID violations but when a COVID citation is at a VHR, it will count against the VHR permit.